Become a school counselor with the skills employers want.

 - Enter a job market with an expected 8% growth (much faster than average) through 2029, according to the U.S. Bureau of Labor Statistics.

 - LVC’s program is aligned with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the Pennsylvania Department of Education (PDE) requirements.
-The College will begin the CACREP application process in 2022.

 - Gain invaluable clinical experience, including supervised practicums and internships.

 - Courses are offered in an accelerated format featuring 7-week courses and six terms per year.
 Complete the program full-time in as little as two years, or take classes part-time at your pace.

 Bring a broad-based background to your work as a school counselor.